tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 ![image](https://github.com/user-attachments/assets/9427ac1e-f0c8-4aed-b9e9-1792e942a07d)

-Wait until the build was successfully finished (green bullet), then update the canvas deployment:
+Wait until the build was successfully finished (green hook), then update the canvas deployment:

-### update canvas deployment 2nd time
+#### Update canvas deployment

 We do not need to update all the dependency again, so just calling `helm upgrade ...` is sufficient: